 The Middle Ages were dominated by lavish banquets at the royal and regional courts with ornate, heavily seasoned food.
-Seasonings and decorations were quite often used to disguise food that had spoiled.
-At the same time, French peasants lived mostly in poverty and survived on a nutritionally limited diet of grains, root vegetables and wine.
+At the same time, French peasants lived mostly in poverty and survived on a nutritionally limited diet of grains, root vegetables, and wine.
 Over the centuries, the national cuisine developed primarily in Paris with the chefs to French royalty, but eventually it spread throughout the country and was even exported overseas.
 The era of the French Revolution saw a move toward fewer spices, more liberal usage of herbs and more refined techniques.

 Eventually the French cuisine turned into a magical art of beautiful presentation and innovative flavors.
 Modern French cooking is dominated by nouvelle cuisine, introduced in the 1970s.
 This trend is characterized by simpler, less time-consuming dishes, lighter sauces, smaller portions, and a greater emphasis on local, high quality, seasonal ingredients.
 It involves flexible preparation methods and experimentation with non-traditional flavors.
 Mastering the art of French cooking is considered by many to be the pinnacle of culinary achievement, accomplished with a few practiced cooking methods, signature ingredients, and just a dash of panache.